Company formation in the Czech Republic

 Access to information

-Information from the Business Register is available to the public via the Internet on the register’s official website.
-This allows anyone to access data about registered companies in the Czech Republic.
-The register can be searched by company name, identification number, or legal address.
+Information from the Business Register is publicly available, via the Internet, on the official website of the register.
+Through the Business Register, everyone can gain information about the companies registered in the Czech Republic.
+The register is searchable by company name, identification number, or legal address.

 If you are contemplating the establishment of a company in the Czech Republic, the specialists at Regulated United Europe are on hand to evaluate the prospects for success in your particular case.
 Our skilled professionals can also provide insights into alternative options that align well with your business goals.
 Regardless of the stage of your business formation and operation, from document preparation to assisting with the day-to-day activities of your newly established entity, we are prepared to offer support.
 Contact us for more detailed consultations.